blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 ```
 Eyeball Zone (2nd level, Ritual)
 Casting Speed: 1 action
-Distance: self
+Distance: self(10 feet)
 Duration: Concentration, up to 1 minute
-You open a spherical portal to the eyball zone which surrouns you, bombarding your mind with it's eldritch insights of your realm.
+You open a spherical portal to the eyball zone which surrounds you, bombarding your mind with it's eldritch insights of your realm.
 You become acutely aware of everything around you, beside you, and inside you.
 You may also see into the fourth dimension where you can see the most likely timelines that will play out in the next 6 seconds.
 In addition, you may see inside enclosed spaces within range regardless of whether their interiors are lit or not, and may view a cross-section of any solid object, such as a particular organ, a particular page of a closed book, or the interior of a lock.
-You gain 10 feet of blindsight, attacks made against you from within range have disadvantage, and attacks you make on targets within range have advantage.
+You gain blindsight within range, attacks made against you from within range have disadvantage, and attacks you make on targets within range have advantage.
 ```

 ```